Programs

 Teachers

-The most important step to establish education in a remote village is to have community participation and a dedicated local teacher.
-There is very little government or outside organization support for teachers in the regions CAI serves.
+One of the most important steps to establishing education in a remote village is community participation and a dedicated local teacher.
+In the Northern regions of Pakistan, there is little government or outside support for teachers in the regions CAI serves.
 The few teachers who taught prior to 1993 were mostly volunteers.
-CAI has been able to make a profound difference simply by providing stable salaries.
-Due to the significant problem of few highly qualified teachers in the region, CAI selects a local educated person - even if their education is limited - and puts that individual through intensive teacher training workshops over a period of several years.
+CAI has been able to make a profound difference simply by providing funding for stable salaries.
+Due to the significant problem of few highly qualified teachers in the region, CAI selects a local educated person – even if their education is limited.
+CAI helps provide funds for teacher training for these individuals on an as-needed basis.
+Although local and federal governments physically own completed projects, CAI still provides financial support in many cases.
+Funding the hiring of a local teacher ensures community involvement and investment in their children’s education, and the teacher also has his/her own community ties and personal reasons to stay in the area.

 Public Health

-In conjunction with girls’ school projects, 5-10% of CAI’s total overseas resources are devoted to critical needs including public health and environmental sustainability.
-In developing countries, one of the main causes of death in children under five is the basic lack of clean water.
-The children that do survive the ill-effects of water-borne diseases often suffer from stunted growth and development.
-In Pakistan’s remote Braldu valley, one out of three children born dies before age one.
-Clean drinking water and sanitation have profound benefits to communities, families and especially the growing child.
+In developing countries, one of the main causes of death in children under 5 years of age is the basic lack of clean water.
+The children that do survive the ill effects of waterborne diseases often suffer from stunted growth and development.
+CAI provides funding for clean drinking water and sanitation projects that result in profound benefits for communities, families, and children.

 Centers